Talha-Ali-5365/CloudflarePeek/README.md

 # CloudflarePeek 🔍
 ### Made by Talha Ali

+## ⚠️ Important Disclaimer

+**This tool is NOT 100% reliable and is NOT recommended for VPS or automated server deployments.**

+CloudflarePeek bypasses basic Cloudflare crawler detection, but it cannot solve CAPTCHAs or complex bot challenges.
+For the tool to work effectively:

+- **Use it from your personal computer** where you regularly browse the web
+- **Visit Cloudflare-protected sites manually** in your browser first (like SourceForge, etc.)
+- This helps establish your IP as a "real user" in Cloudflare's system
+- The tool works by mimicking browser behavior, not by solving security challenges

+**Use Case:** This tool excels at bypassing Cloudflare's basic anti-crawler measures when simple tools like LangChain WebLoader fail, but your IP must already be trusted by Cloudflare through normal browsing activity.

 A powerful Python utility that can scrape **any website**—even those protected by Cloudflare.
 When traditional scraping fails, CloudflarePeek automatically falls back to taking a full-page screenshot and extracting text using Google's Gemini OCR.

 ## ✨ Features